StWijn/MySeriesDB/README.md

 ### Setting up

 Open MySQL Workbench in a local instance.
-Make sure you already have a user with all privaliges.
-If not, run the create-user.sql script in /src
+Make sure you already have a user with all privileges.
+If not, run the create-user.sql script in /src/com/stwijn/myseriesdb.
+Next, run the script create-myseries-db.sql.

+Import project into Eclipse, or your prefered IDE,